So passionate was Warren’s dedication to the cause of liberty that he told his mother in the weeks before the battle,

 On the day of the Battles of Lexington and Concord, Joseph Warren sneaked out of Boston and led militia in harassing the British returning to the city.
 A musket ball struck his wig, nearly killing him.
 That’s when he told his mother he wouldn’t shrink from danger.

 Warren returned to Boston, where he organized soldiers for the siege of Boston and negotiated with Gage.

 On June 13, colonial leaders learned the British planned to send troops to take the unoccupied hills surrounding the besieged city.
 That night, 1,200 colonial troops stealthily occupied Bunker Hill and Breed’s Hill, on which they built an earthworks overnight.

 Warren showed up the next day and asked Gen. Israel Putnam where the heaviest fighting would be.
-Commissioned a major general in the Massachusetts militia, but insisted on fighting as a private because he had no military experience.
+Commissioned a major general in the Massachusetts militia, he insisted on fighting as a private because he had no military experience.